 As we have just stated, the very first assessments by jurors regulating the perceptions of the case rest on nonverbal behavior, and while attorneys have some basic understanding of these psychological forces, an experienced psychologist is far better equipped to diagnose their effects, ameliorate those which are harmful, and potentiate the ones that connect favorably with the jury.
 As early as the 60’s and 70’s, psychologists have identified the magnitude of the impact regulated by nonverbal behavior as comprising 70-90% of the effectively communicated message.
 In other words, the adage “It’s not what you say but how you say it” can often be an understatement in the extreme.

-CSI can conduct witness effectiveness training virtually.
-Contact us
+Courtroom Sciences can conduct witness effectiveness training in-person and virtually.
+Contact us to learn more.

 Juror Confirmation Bias